 Ulate was given power a year and a half after the end of the Civil War.
 Figueres brought in a new constitution which abolished the military, before removing the provisional governmental junta.
 Calderón would later return from exile in Mexico, but he would never lead Costa Rica again.
 Picado, on the other hand, lived out the rest of his live in Nicaragua.

 The Scars of War

 You will only find a single memorial to the Civil War, and even this isn’t particularly grand.
 It just shows how much Ticos hate the idea of conflict and the military.
-Pura vida arguably came out of the Costa Rican Civil War, and this philosophy has shown no signs of abating.
+The term 'pure vida', simply meaning 'pure life' arguably came out of the Costa Rican Civil War, and this philosophy has shown no signs of abating.